Pipicallu/SammichPatch/README.md

 ## Next Instructions

-- Clone this GitHub repository by either clicking the green "*Clone or download*" button above in order to download the project as a zip-file (remember to unzip it first), or by entering the following command into the Git CLI terminal:
+- Clone this GitHub repository by either clicking the  "**Code**" button with the downward facing arrow to the left of it above in order to download the project as a zip-file (remember to unzip it first), or by entering the following command into the Git CLI terminal:
     - `git clone https://github.com/Pipicallu/SammichPatch`

 - Navigate to the correct file location after unpacking the files.
     - `cd <path to folder>`

 - Next A virtual environment is recommended for the Python interpreter, Python has one built-in.
 Enter the command:
     - `python -m .venv venv`

 - Activate your virtual environment as follows:
     - `source venv/bin/activate`

 - Install all requirements from the [requirements.txt](/requirements.txt) file using this command:
     - `pip3 -r requirements.txt`

 - In the IDE terminal, use the following command to launch the Django project:
     - `python manage.py runserver`

     - The `python` part of this command assumes you are using windows, you may need to alter if you are using a seperate operating system.

 - The Django server should be running locally now on **http://127.0.0.1:8000**.
  If it doesn't automatically open, you can copy/paste it into your browser of choice.

 - When you run the Django server for the first time, it should create a new *SQLite3* database file: **db.sqlite3**
 - Set up the required environment variables